 Average Salary: $301,720

-Radiologists diagnose diseases and injuries using medical imaging techniques such as X-rays, magnetic resonance imaging (MRI), medical imaging techniques, and nuclear medicine ultrasound.
-Radiologists perform most of their work in an office setting, interpreting images, reading reports, discussing results and diagnoses with other physicians, etc. Becoming a radiologist requires a bachelor’s degree, four years of medical school, fellowship, residency, licensure, and board certification.
+Radiologists diagnose diseases and injuries using medical imaging techniques such as X-rays, magnetic resonance imaging (MRI), medical imaging techniques, and nuclear medicine.
+Radiologists perform most of their work in an office setting, interpreting images, reading reports, discussing results and diagnoses with other physicians, etc. Becoming a radiologist requires a bachelor’s degree, four years of medical school, a fellowship, a residency, licensure, and board certification.

 Computer Hardware Engineers